dannystey/dev-fe-onboarding/src/getting-started.md

 Level: <i>Avid Ant</i>

+> Describe the levels of difficulties or whatever

 Hello there and welcome to VI!
+First of all you will learn some ideas and facts, which we rely in our community.

+> More Introductions

+## Goal

-<strong>Goal:</strong> The newbie will have a basic understanding of our Manifesto, Biotope and will know the first steps of his Roadmap.
+The newbie will have a basic understanding of our Manifesto, Biotope and will know the first steps of his Roadmap.

+> The goal as a own topic

 ## Preparation

 In your first chapter you'll learn about our Developer-Manifesto, the history and vision of Biotope and you'll setup the first steps of your Roadmap with your mentor!

 ## Resources